JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Background and related work

 \subsection{Empirical evaluation guidelines}

 Over the years, several guidelines, benchmarks, and infrastructures have been developed to design, execute, and assess test case generators.
-For instance, Arcuri and Briand \cite{Arcuri2014} defined guidelines for the usage of statistical tools when evaluating and comparing randomized algorithms, which is the case of a large number of automated test case generators.
+For instance, Arcuri and Briand \cite{Arcuri2014} defined guidelines for using statistical tools when evaluating and comparing randomized algorithms, which is the case with many automated test case generators.
 In their systematic review of the empirical evaluation of search-based test case generation, Ali \etal \cite{Ali2010a} identify the elements that should be reported in study designs.
 They found that search-based software testing has been focused on structural coverage and unit testing and that empirical studies should adopt a more rigorous and standardized execution and reporting approach.
-In particular, studies should account for random variation in the results by using appropriate statistical hypothesis testing and compare the techniques with other baselines to conclude that it brings any advantage.
+In particular, studies should account for random variation in the results using appropriate statistical hypothesis testing.
+They should then compare the techniques with other baselines to conclude that it brings any advantage.

 More recently, in a significant effort to improve the review process in software engineering, Ralph \etal \cite{Ralph2020a} defined \textit{Empirical Standards} listing specific attributes expected when conducting empirical evaluation following a given research methodology.
-The empirical evaluation of automated test cases generation is classified under the umbrella of \textit{Optimization Studies in Software Engineering}: \ie \textit{research studies that focus on the formulation of software engineering problems as search problems, and apply optimization techniques to solve such problems} \cite{Ralph2020a}.
-Among the essential characteristics of such studies, the standards require the comparison of the approach under study to an appropriate baseline and the distribution of the dataset (\ie the benchmarks used for the evaluation, if possible, and the results).
+The empirical evaluation of automated test cases generation is classified under the umbrella of \textit{Optimization Studies in Software Engineering}: \ie \textit{research studies that focus on the formulation of software engineering problems as search problems and apply optimization techniques to solve such problems} \cite{Ralph2020a}.
+Among the essential characteristics of such studies, the standards require comparing the approach to an appropriate baseline and the distribution of the dataset (\ie the benchmarks used for the evaluation, if possible, and the results).